crucials/saveable/README.md

 # Saveable

-:fire: New feature - SoundCloud playlist downloader (_playlists with more than about 30 tracks can't be downloaded because of Netlify functions 10 seconds limit, gonna rewrite it to background functions soon_)
+:fire: New feature - SoundCloud playlist downloader

 :city_sunset: App contains:
 - Video and audio downloader from such services as Youtube and SoundCloud (_maybe more platfoms soon_).